-What is the difference between endpoint detection and response (EDR), extended detection and response (XDR), and managed XDR (MXDR)?
+What is the difference between endpoint detection and response (EDR), extended detection and response (XDR), managed detection and response (MDR), and managed XDR (MXDR)?
 And which approach makes the most sense for your organization?

 Sorting through these cybersecurity acronyms can offer insights and ideas about the strategy that would most rapidly and easily increase an organization’s security posture.

 Years ago, traditional cybersecurity focused on protecting everything within the business enterprise and its perimeter.
 This task was fairly achievable when workplace computers were confined to a physical office space and data centers remained on-premises.
 Corporate firewalls afforded significant protection.
 However, mobile and cloud computing changed the way businesses operate, and this dealt a fatal blow to perimeter-based security.